iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/tutorial.md

 As we have learned already, DVC keeps data files out of Git (by adjusting `.gitignore`) and puts them into the <abbr>cache</abbr> (usually it's a `.dvc/cache` directory inside the repository).
-Instead, DVC creates [DVC files](/doc/user-guide/dvc-files).
-These text files serve as data placeholders that point to the cached files, and they can be easily version controlled with Git.
+Instead, DVC creates [DVC files](/doc/user-guide/project-structure).
+These text files serve as data placeholders that point to the cached files, and they can be easily versioned with Git.

 When we run `git checkout` we restore pointers (`.dvc` files) first.
 Then, when we run `dvc checkout`, we use these pointers to put the right data in the right